Not sure what's going on? Read Part One!

 "Well, I'm gay so it wouldn't have mattered," he replied.

 I was, I must confess, quite in awe of Jay's balls.
 Being openly gay at a place so steeped in male bravado and for that matter, violence, struck me as courageous.
-On the other hand, no one seemed to really give him a hard time which leads me to believe it might be easier to be "out" at a car wash than, say, a law firm.
+On the other hand, no one seemed to really give him a hard time which leads me to believe it might be easier to be "out" in the 90s at a car wash than, say, a law firm.

 One more thing about Jay.
 Across his throat was a large scar.
 As he told it, he had been in the men's room of the downtown McDonalds and a black dude had snuck up behind him and demanded his wallet.
 Despite Jay's compliance the dude'd still sliced his blade across Jay's throat, but not enough to open the windpipe.